nolash/ethereum-samples/p2p/protocol-complex/README.md

 # sample pss protocol

-**main_pss.go is broken due to obsolete API usage of swarm feeds and enode/ENR.
-It will be fixed when I have the chance**
+**support for "mutable resources" is broken due to change to swarm feeds API. needs fix**

 This example illustrates how to implement a protocol of some complexity using `pss`.